 “DeepL Pro Translator” refers to an extended version of the DeepL translator which provides Customer via different front ends (e.g. website and desktop application) with a user interface to the translation services in accordance with the Service Specification.

-“Documentation” refers to an electronic documentation of the requirements and functionality of the API provided to the Customer in English language.
+“Documentation” refers to an electronic documentation of the requirements and functionality of the API provided to Customer in English language.

 “End Users” refers to the users of Customer’s Application.